English 270 A, Fall, 2017

 3. His playing the trumpet irritated ears greatly.

 Finally, here is the first sentence of the Declaration of Independence.
 Print it out and then locate and circle the main subject and the main verb.
 Then underline each of the embedded clauses you can find.

 When in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature's God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.

 (Don't worry if this is confusing!--we'll straighten it out in class.
 As a class we are still just beginning to become able to look at complex sentences, and this is one very complex sentence! [by my count the sentence is 71 words long!!!!]
 I give you this exercise as a way of testing what you already know about complex constructions)

-Reading: How We Make Sentences: The Basics of Constituent Structure (Read just Part 1)
+Second, read How We Make Sentences: The Basics of English Language Constituent Structure (Read just Part 1)

 Writing: Write out constituent structure descriptions of the following sentences:

 This is a simple sentence whose subject NP is "A healthy child" and whose predicate VP is "needs calcium."